jschementi/mix10/script.rst

 - An advanced search / filter
 - High-level business logic
-  o computing prices of items, applying discounts, etc
-    - any type of rules engine; system changes behavior based on external data
+  o computing prices of items, applying discounts, etc o any type of rules engine; system changes behavior based on external data
 - Customizing a single codebase for different clients
 - Add-ons for end-users to make your application better o Facebook